Derry (Stephen King)

 Derry is a fictional town in the U.S. state of Maine that has served as the setting for a number of Stephen King's novels, novellas, and short stories, notably It.
-Derry first appeared in King's 1981 short story "The Bird and the Album" and has reappeared as recently as his 2011 novel 11/22/63.
+Derry first appeared in King's 1981 short story "The Bird and the Album"; its most recent appearance was in his 2011 novel 11/22/63.

-Derry is said to be near Bangor, but King explicitly told his biographer, Tony Magistrale, that Derry is actually his portrayal of Bangor.
+Derry is said to be near Bangor.
+However, King explicitly told his biographer, Tony Magistrale, that Derry is actually his portrayal of Bangor.
 A map on King's official website, though, places Derry in the vicinity of the town of Etna.

 King, a native of Durham, Maine, created a trinity of fictional Maine towns—Derry, Castle Rock and Jerusalem's Lot—as central settings in more than one work.

 Overview

 The town of Derry was first mentioned in Stephen King's 1981 short story "The Bird and the Album".
 While the town would be mentioned in various other stories, it was not until King's 1986 novel It when the town was used as a fully rendered setting.

 Besides the oft-used trinity of Derry, Castle Rock, and Jerusalem's Lot, King has created other fictional Maine towns, including Haven in The Tommyknockers, Little Tall Island in Dolores Claiborne and Storm of the Century, Chester's Mill in Under the Dome, and Tarker's Mills in Cycle of the Werewolf.

 In 2016, it was announced that a new adaptation of It would split the novel into a two-part motion picture.
-During production, the producers of the 2017 film adaptation and its 2019 sequel needed a small town in which to film, and Port Hope, Ontario, was used for much of the exterior work for both movies.
+During production, the producers of the 2017 film adaptation and its 2019 sequel needed a small town in which to film, and Port Hope, Ontario, was used for much of the exterior work for both films.
 Some scenes said to be in Derry were shot elsewhere.
 The synagogue appearing in It Chapter Two was actually the Congregation Knesseth Israel in Toronto, while the Derry High school exteriors were filmed at the Mount Mary Retreat Centre in Ancaster, Ontario.
 Other Chapter 2 filming locations included the Scottish Rite Club in Hamilton, Ontario, Audley Park in Ajax, Ontario, and Rouge Park in Scarborough, Toronto (as The Barrens).
-So-called "horror house" exteriors were built for the movies; both were located on the same property in Oshawa, Ontario.
+So-called "horror house" exteriors were built for the films; both were located on the same property in Oshawa, Ontario.